oplS16projects/Fred-s-Stockroom/template.md

 Create several paragraphs of narrative to explain the pieces and how they interoperate.

 ## Schedule
-This project contain two parts.
-Front-end and back-end.
+This project contains two parts, front-end and back-end.
 Front-end will be a HTML webpage that will take one or more US stock symbols from the user.
-The back-end will generate the live stocks price and data from [Yahoo Finace](http://finance.yahoo.com/stock-center/) then displays graphic quotes in rows and columns disposition.
-The front-end then will display stock price and graph so the user can compare.
+The back-end will generate the live stock prices and data from [Yahoo Finance](http://finance.yahoo.com/stock-center/) then displays graphic quotes in rows and columns disposition.
+The front-end will display stock prices and graph/chart so the user can compare.

 ### First Milestone (Fri Apr 15)
 We will use the library [web-server/insta](https://docs.racket-lang.org/web-server/run.html) to create:
-- [x] HTML webpage that allow user to type US stock symbols in to the form.
+- [x] HTML webpage that allow users to type US stock symbols in the form field.
 - [x] HTML webpage should include the "+" function to allow users to compare more than two stocks.
 - [x] HTML webpage should have a search button that will allow user to look up the stock symbols using the name of the company.